core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

-By executing a GET on the /s resource the client receives the following response:
+By executing a GET with Observe 0 on the default event stream resource the
+client receives the following response:

 ~~~~
-REQ:  GET /s Observe(0)
+REQ:  GET <example.com/path/to/the/default/event/stream> Observe(0)

 RES:  2.05 Content (Content-Format: application/yang-tree+cbor)
       Observe(12)
 [
   {
     60010 : {             / example-port-fault (SID 60010) /